EricThomson/deepglue/readme.md

-# deep glue
+# Deep Glue
-Helpers and utilities for deep learning.
-Keep everything together.
+Helpers and utilities for pytorch projects.
+Keep all the useful stuff together in one place.